microsoft/gctoolkit-testdata/README.md

             </plugin>

 ```
-If one of the test data dependencies changes versions, then the pom file in the Censum project will need to be updated.
+If one of the test data dependencies changes versions, then the pom file in the GCToolKitproject will need to be updated.

 # Build and Test
-Because the top-level pom file treats each set of logs as a dependency, each set of log files &mdash; censum-gclogs, censum-gclogs-rolling,
+Because the top-level pom file treats each set of logs as a dependency, each set of log files &mdash; gctoolkit-gclogs, gctoolkit-gclogs-rolling,
-censum-shenandoah-logs, censum-zgc-logs &mdash; must be in its own package.
+gctoolkit-shenandoah-logs, gctoolkit-zgc-logs &mdash; must be in its own package.
 About all one can do with these log files
 is release them to github packages.
 For each package,

 `mvn package deploy`